Adroiti/docs-for-code-review-tools/RuboCop/Lint-EndInMethod.md

-Pattern: Lint/EndInMethod
+Pattern: Use of `END` in method definition

 Issue: -

 ## Description

-This cop checks for END blocks in method definitions.
+This cop checks for `END` blocks in method definitions.

 ### Example